department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/recover-from-errors.md

 - Inline field validation
 - Missing required data
 - Save and save-in-progress errors
-- Submission failure, must start over, etc.
+- Form submission failure

 ## How to design and build

 ### Anatomy or layout details

-#### Placement on page
+#### Alerts

-**Alert**

-**Background alert**
+Alerts can appear above or below the H1 and contain the following elements:

+- Header
+- Succinct description of what happened
+- CTA

+#### Background alert

+Background alerts are usually triggered by a user-initiated action.
+They appear below the H1 and contain the following elements:

+- Succinct description of what happened
+- Optional CTA

 #### Next steps

 Some errors, such as sign-in errors, may call for content in addition to the Alert component to help a user recover from their error.
 Chunking this content helps break down complex processes into discrete, easy-to-follow steps.
 Use headers and bulleted text below the Alert to communicate next steps to a user after a critical error has occcurred.

-[include image]
+[include example image]

 ### How this pattern works

-- Use the default Error alert when there is a problem (such as a sign in failure) or something destructive is about to occur.
+- Use the default Error alert when there is a problem (such as a sign in failure).
 - Use the default Warning alert to communicate system-wide issues.
-- Use the background-only alert variation for immediate feedback, such as in single-page applications or dynamic Javascript driven forms.
+- Use the Background alert variation for immediate feedback, such as in single-page applications or dynamic Javascript driven forms.
 - Use inline error messaging when an issue has occurred within a form field.
 In all cases, only show error validation messages or stylings after a user has interacted with a particular field.

 ### Components used in this pattern